-I, Sean from Youtube, decided to start my tour company after standing in front of the Birth of Venus by Sandro Botticelli.
-I was encapsulated by the beauty of the painting.
+I decided to start my tour company after standing in front of the Birth of Venus by Sandro Botticelli.
+I was captivated by the beauty of the painting.

 A large part of my decision to open up in France happened while standing in front of Liberty Leading the People.
-It was painted by Eugène Delacroix in 1830.
-It commemorates the people of France leading a revolution to overthrow King Charles X of France (not to be confused with the French Revolution of 1789).
-She holds the tricolour, current flag of France, in one hand and a musket in the other.
+It was painted by Eugène Delacroix in 1830 and commemorates the people of France leading a revolution to overthrow King Charles X of France (not to be confused with the French Revolution of 1789).
+She holds the tricolour, the current flag of France, in one hand and a musket in the other.

-She leads the people over a barricade like a mound of bodies to apparent victory.
-The female lead is unfortunately not to be confused with early signs of gender-equality.
-It was far too soon for that, but in my opinion, it was an admittance of the presence of a strong woman being in-part behind every great movement.
+Leading the people over a barricade-like mound of bodies to apparent victory, the female lead is, unfortunately, not to be confused with early signs of gender equality.
+It was far too soon for that but, in my opinion, it was an admittance of the presence of a strong woman being partly behind every great movement.
 One step at a time.

 It is a must-see painting at the Louvre.
-Like all great works of art, it deserves an explanation.
-Consider taking one of our guided tours of the Louvre from a passionate English speaking guide.
+Like all great works of art, it deserves an in-depth explanation with historical context.
+Consider taking one of our guided tours of the Louvre with a passionate English-speaking guide.

 9. Luxembourg Gardens

-It is a strange thing.
-After visiting Paris many times, I first went into the Jardin du Luxembourg in 2019.
-It is a wonderful place to relax for a few hours.
-I think I took the best nap of my life there.
+Strangely, I first went to the Jardin du Luxembourg after visiting Paris many times.
+It’s a wonderful place to relax for a few hours and I think I took the best nap of my life there.